s4paneum/zahlenraetsel/README.md

   - !stopSolve
   - !bruteRiddle

-Camel Client:
-connects to a mqtt server to get Riddles (broker Url has to be set in CamelClient.java!!!) solve the riddle and sends it back to mqtt via camel
+Camel Client connects to a mqtt server to get Riddles (broker Url has to be set in CamelClient.java!!!) and solve the riddle and sends it back to mqtt via camel.